 If petitioning from within the US, you will receive separate employment and travel authorization from USCIS during adjudication.

 It is also possible to file both Form I-140 and Form I-485 at the same time to save time.

 Unlike the O-1 visa initial visa and extension process, you are not required to be sponsored by a qualifying US employer for the EB-1A.
 There is also no requirement to secure PERM Labor Certification.

 Adjusting status to a Green Card from the O-1 visa requires a detailed assessment of your career achievements, professional experience, employment history and prospects, and expertise in compiling extensive documentary evidence to support your application.

-With specialist insight into EB-1A adjudication considerations, NNU Immigration can advise on your eligibility as an O-1 visa holder for a US Green Card, providing guidance on compiling a thorough and comprehensive petition.
+With specialist insight into US adjudication considerations, NNU Immigration can advise on your eligibility as an O-1 visa holder for a US Green Card, providing guidance on compiling a thorough and comprehensive petition.

 This article does not constitute direct legal advice and is for informational purposes only.